WVUHPC/Modern-Fortran/_episodes/11-Best-Practices.md

 ~~~
 {: .language-fortran}

-Use blank characters, blank lines and comments to improve readability of your code.
+Use blank characters, blank lines and comments to improve the readability of your code.
 A cluttered code is hard to read and you are not doing any good trying to fit most of your code in one screen page.

 Instead of this (``example_02_bad.f90``):